-As I’ve mentioned, if you already own one of these “displays”, you can purchase a TV tuner separately.
+As I’ve mentioned, if you already own one of these “displays”, you can buy a TV tuner separately.
 This gets a little complicated because you have to make sure that you get a TV tuner that is high-definition and includes an HDMI output.
 Here are some I recommend:

 The other bummer is that now you’ll have yet another remote control in your pile of remotes on your coffee table.
 That’s why having the tuner integrated into the TV is so much better.

 To Sum Up

 Also, you never know when you might want to ditch cable.
 Isn’t it good to have the option of using an antenna?